wongwill86/air-tasks/README.md

 * Webserver
   Parses DAG python files and inserts them into the database.
 * Scheduler
-..Searches database for task_instances ready to run and places them in the queue.
+  Searches database for task_instances ready to run and places them in the queue.
 * Flower
   Web UI monitoring of worker state and statistics
 * Worker (worker-worker)
   Runs the task_instance
 #### Additional Components
 * Worker (worker-manager)
-..Runs exclusively on Manager type instances.
+  Runs exclusively on Manager type instances.
 Runs tasks such as Autoscaling
 * Visualizer
-..Basic Docker Swarm container visualizing UI
+  Basic Docker Swarm container visualizing UI
 * Proxy
-..Reverse proxy for all web UI.
+  Reverse proxy for all web UI.
 Can be configured for basic auth and HTTPS
 * add-secrets:
-..Injects any specified secrets as a docker variable
+  Injects any specified secrets as a docker variable

 ## Architectural Concepts: